 10. Baking Soda

-You can make a paste with warm water and baking soda to lighten your hair.
-Take about ½ cup and add enough warm water to make a medium paste.
-If it’s too thin it won’t cover well and if it’s too thick it will dry out quickly and not work either.
-Apply the paste and leave on 15-20 minutes.
+Simply make a paste with warm water and baking soda to lighten your hair.
+First, take about a ½ cup and add enough warm water to make a medium paste.
+I say this because if it’s too thin it won’t cover well and if it’s too thick it will dry out quickly and not work either.
+Now apply the paste and leave on 15-20 minutes.
 Check your hair to see what it looks like.
 If you are happy, wash it out.
 If you want it lighter, leave it on a bit longer.

 11. Vitamin C

 You can crush 8-9 Vitamin C tablets and mix into the amount of shampoo you would normally use on your hair.
 Shampoo as usual and follow with conditioner.